LauraVEkris/openrowingmonitor/docs/Architecture.md

 ## Main functional components and flow between them

+OpenRowingMonitor consists out of several isolated functional blocks, some even being their own thread, all communicating through `server.js`.
+Each functional block has its own manager, maging the entire functional block.
+In describing OpenRowingMonitor's main architecture, we distinguish between the dataflow and the controleflow.
+The latter typically is handled by the manager of the section.

+We first describe the main data flows.
+Next, relation between these main functional components by describing the flow of the key pieces of information in more detail: the flywheel and heartrate measurements, as well as the command structure.

+### Introduction: main data flow

 At the highest level, we recognise the following functional components, with their primary dataflows:

 ```mermaid